Building positive behaviors is as important as dealing with harmful habits. Here are eight ways to use your habitual nature to create good habits.

 Finally, be authentic.
 Don’t pretend your way through life.
 Don’t fake it until you make it.
 If you do, you’ll end up being a fake.
 Be brave and be present.
 Become a warrior of light, confronting injustice and prejudice with compassion.

 There are situations where it’s best to guard your words and emotions.
 Become mindful of the social implications of being honest.
-Sometimes it is prudent not to express your true emotions.
+Sometimes it is prudent not to express your feelings.
 Don’t take unnecessary risks.
-If the situation makes it prudent to mask opinions or emotions, then give yourself time to decompress and express afterward.
-It’s good to have a friend with whom you can be honest and express your true feelings.
+Only share your opinions when it is safe.
+It’s good to have a friend with whom you can be honest and express your genuine feelings.

 Final Thoughts on Building Good Behaviors

 These eight ways to build good habits are tactics everyone can use.
 This strategy for creating positive behaviors uses the power of our habitual nature.
-So, don’t think of habits as bad things but as powerful routines that we can learn to improve our lives.
+So, don’t think of your “habitual nature” as a bad thing.
+It can be a powerful tool to improve your life.